Sahithi-Venkatesan/esa-api-exercise/README.md

 ## Sahithi Venkatesan - 18XJ1A0547
 # Cart Microservices
 ## Directions of Use:
+Mongo DB atlas has been used for DB connection.

+Place your mongodb connection string uri in the place holder provided in the ```.env``` file that exists in the root directory.

+Inorder to get this connection string, you can create an account at MongoDB atlas under the ```FREE``` plan set up your cluster

 To install all the related packages, use this command after cloning the directory....
 ```
     npm install